hatemzidi/wp-instagram-importer/README.md

 > You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

-A copy of the license is included in the root of the plugin’s directory.
+A copy of the license is included in the root of the pluginâ€™s directory.
 The file is named `LICENSE`.

 # Credits
 This plugin was inspired from the [work](http://mlitzinger.com/articles/instagram-to-wordpress-posts/) of [Matt Litzinger](http://mlitzinger.com/).